-- (G) Testing facilities shall maintain all sampling and testing records for five (5) years; and - (H) Testing facilities may only transport marijuana product - - 1.
-That the facility intends to test; - 2.
-From cultivation, dispensary, manufacturing, and other testing facilities; - 3.
-If the facility complies with the transportation requirements of this chapter. - (3) Sampling Requirements. - (A) Sampling and testing of marijuana product shall be done at the lot level. - (B) Sampling and testing of each harvest lot or process lot shall be conducted with representative samples such that there is assurance that all lots are adequately assessed for contaminants and that the cannabinoid profile is consistent throughout. - 1.
-In the case of dry, unprocessed marijuana, the maximum amount of marijuana from which a sample may be selected is fifteen pounds (15 lbs.), and a minimum of zero point five percent (0.5%) of a harvest lot will be sampled for testing. - 2.
-In the case of concentrates and extracts, the amount of material required for sampling is-
+- 2. Validation protocols shall include all marijuana matrices tested, such as flower, infused products, and/or concentrates.
+If the initial verification was not performed on a marijuana matrix, a verification shall be performed for each matrix to be tested. - 3.
+Validation protocols for microbiological methods shall include inoculation of marijuana matrices with live organisms where feasible to ensure that both extraction and detection for the assay are assessed.
+To further assess the accuracy of the assay, probability of detection analyses, inclusivity, exclusivity, lot-to-lot stability, and robustness studies must be included. - 4.
+Validation of analytical chemistry methods must, where feasible, verify accuracy, precision, analytical selectivity, limit of detection, limit of quantitation, and reportable range. - 5.
+Validation involving microbiological methods must, where feasible, address accuracy, limit of detection, and reportable range. - (D) Testing licensees may acquire from cultivation, manufacturing, and dispensary facilities raw material, such as plant material, concentrates, extracts, and infused products, for testing method development. - (5) Sampling requirements for mandatory testing. - (A) Sampling of marijuana product for mandatory testing shall be done by the testing licensee at the harvest lot or process lot level.
+All samples must be collected, stored, and transported in a way that mitigates contamination and degradation. - (B) Sampling of each harvest lot or process lot shall be conducted with representative samples such that there is assurance that all harvest or process lots are adequately assessed for contaminants and that the cannabinoid profile is consistent throughout. - 1.
+In the case of dry, unprocessed marijuana, the maximum amount of marijuana from which a sample may be selected is fifteen pounds (15 lbs.), and a minimum of five tenths of a percent (0.5%) of a harvest lot will be sampled for testing. - 2.
+In the case of extracts, concentrates, distillates, or isolates the amount of material required for sampling is -

-Process Lot Weight Sample
+Process I Sample

-Pounds Kilograms Increments Required (1±0.2g)
+Pounds Kilograms Required (1±0.2 g)

 0-0.50 0-0.23 4

 0.51-1.5 0.24-0.68 8

 1.51-3.00 0.69-1.36 12

 3.01-6.00 1.37-2.72 16

 6.01-10.00 2.73-4.58 20

 10+ 4.58+ 32

-3. In the case of all other infused products, the amount of material required for sampling is $\!-\!$
+3. In the case of vape cartridges, prerolls, infused prerolls and all other infused products or items sold in a method of administration, the amount of material required for sampling is -

-Units for Sale Sample Increments
+Units for Sale Representative Sample Units Required

 2-15 2

 16-50 3

 51-150 5

 151-500 8

 501-3,200 13

 3,201 - 35,000+ 20